In this article:

 What is a Zoology Degree?

 Entry-level positions in the field of zoology typically require a bachelor’s degree.
-In more senior roles, a master’s is common, and research and academic postings are generally the domain of those with a doctorate.
+In more senior roles, such as zoo curator, a master’s is common, and research and academic postings are generally the domain of those with a doctorate.

 Employers of zoologists span the public, private, and non-profit sectors and include the following: